etoroxlabs/etoroxlabs.github.io/index.md

       Working at eToroX Labs tends to be research intensive and thus requires the ability to absorb and apply large quantities of new knowledge, while occasionally running fast towards ambitious deadlines.
     </p>
     <p>
       We are closely connected to the Department of Computer Science at the University of Copenhagen, ITU and Copenhagen Business School and occasionally publish the results of our work in leading journals and conference proceedings.
-If you have considered a PhD or similar research position in distributed financial arhchitecture, Decentralized financial applications or equivalent, we are happy to help you towards this goal.
-For eligible candidates, we have the opportunity to apply for an Industrial PhD programme, as an extention of your employment.
+If you have considered a PhD, Postdoc or similar research position in the area of distributed financial arhchitecture, decentralized financial applications or the equivalent, we are happy to help you towards this goal.
+For eligible candidates, we have the opportunity to apply for an industrial PhD or Postdoc programme as an extention of your employment, through which you will gain academic credentials while carrying out your work at eToroX Labs.
     </p>
   </div>
 </div>